 In 1998, doing some schoolwork, I heard about constructed languages and Ido, about which I got curious.
 3 years later, I satisfied my curiosity and learned Ido.
-Little did I know that this anecdotal decision would get me involved in many projects and, eventually, have a large influence on my career choice - not linguistics, but computer science!
+Little did I know that this anecdotal decision would get me involved in countless projects and, eventually, have a large influence on my career choice - not linguistics, but computer science!

 Table of contents

-Ido, the universal auxiliary language
+My Pre-project - Ido, the universal auxiliary language

 See first: Introduction to a common human language